Welcome to St Marys class page

 St Marys class love a challenge!
 We know that when we see a challenge it is a chance to get even better at whatever it is we are learning.
 Children are given challenges during every lesson and on the end of every piece of homework.
 Homework challenges are optional but we encourage children to complete them.
-The children can voluntarily enter the weekly chocolate challenge for the chance to week a small bar of a chocolate.
+The children can voluntarily enter the weekly chocolate challenge for the chance to win a small bar of a chocolate.
 They are also given the chance to enter the termly curriculum challenge for the chance to win a reward.
-Some members of the class have also been invited to be a part of the maths masters homework club which is sent out each week in addition to the usual homework.
-A winner is chosen each week and given a rosette and a trophy to have on their desk until the following week.

 One of our core priorities as a school this year is promoting writing in all areas of the curriculum.
 Children will be given at least one designated writing session each week in order to develop this skill and their ability to write for long periods of time.
 This can be helped at home by encouraging your child to write as often as they can.
 This could be stories, poems, songs… anything that interests them and encourages them to pick up a pencil!

 Challenge is another core priority at our school this year.
 Children are encouraged to complete homework challenges and to complete termly curriculum challenges.

 Supporting learning at home